core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * "expiration-date": An optional field used to indicate the expiration date of the topic.
 It encodes the expiration date as a CBOR tag 1 (epoch-based date/time) as defined in {{Section 3.4.2 of RFC8949@STD94}}, representing the number of seconds since 1970-01-01T00:00Z in UTC time.
 If this field is not present, the topic will not expire automatically.
 When "expiration-date" is reached, the topic resource is deleted as described in {{topic-delete}}.

 * "max-subscribers": An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
 It encodes the maximum number as a CBOR unsigned integer.
 If this field is not present, then there is no limit to the number of simultaneous subscribers allowed.
-The broker MAY choose to ignore this value if enforcing it would be counterproductive (e.g., causing clients to fall back to polling).
-This field is intended as a hint from the topic creator; the broker is the final arbiter of resource allocation.
+At topic creation or update, this field is a hint from the topic creator; the broker MAY store a different value than the one requested.
+Once stored, the value is enforced: if the limit is reached, new subscriptions are handled as specified in {{Section 4.1 of RFC7641}}.

 * "observer-check": An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see {{unsubscribe}}).
 Encoded as a CBOR unsigned integer greater than 0, it ensures that subscribers that have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
 If another CoAP server hosts the topic-data resource, that server is responsible for applying the "observer-check" value.
 The default value for this field is 86400, as defined in {{RFC7641}}, which corresponds to 24 hours.

 * "initialize": An optional field encoded as a CBOR byte string that contains the initial representation to pre-populate the topic-data resource.
 When present, the broker MUST create the topic and initialize the topic-data resource with this representation using the Content-Format specified in "topic-content-format".
 This allows the topic to be immediately subscribable without encountering a `4.04 Not Found` error.
 The representation MUST be valid for the specified Content-Format.
 For example, for CBOR-based formats, the empty CBOR array encoded as `0x80` is a valid empty representation, which corresponds to the "initialize" property set to `0x4180` (`<<[]>>` in CBOR diagnostic notation).
 If this field is not present, the broker behaves as usual, and the topic-data resource is not initialized.
 When this field is present, "topic-content-format" MUST also be specified.

+The "resource-type" field carries a single value pertaining to the publish-subscribe functionality of the topic-data resource.
+The topic-data resource itself MAY have additional resource types visible in Link-Format discovery {{RFC6690}}, but those are not represented in this field.

 ## Discovery